Solaria's Blog

 other people seem to get diarehea from zoloft, but i get the opposite.
 From what ive read it appears to be because antidepressants can slow your colon muscles. this makese sense in my case as fiber based solutions don't work at all for me (diet, supplements, fiber laxatives) but Bisacodyl does work, and Bisacodyl stimulates the colon muscles.
 However i am not a fan of regularly taking laxatives if i dont have to.
 Diet changes, increase water intake, and regular walking did not help either.
 The honest to goddness truth is that walmart fruit smiles keep me regular in a gentle way. to be fair they made me shit long before i was on meds (hence why i tried them out to begin with) and thankfully they still do. it maybe that most fruit snacks have this effect, but i am picky about texture, disliking the rubbery texture of most gummies and favoring the soft somewhat grainy (less sticky) texture of the fruit smiles. coffee sometimes helps, but not all the time, and my body too quickly adjusts to it to be a reliable solution

 overall i keep taking sertraline because it is a huge help for my general anxiety (including irritability).
-Now, it hasn't really done much for my general anxiety, but i feel that is much more of a psycological issue rather than a biochemical one, so i am currently in therapy for that
+Now, it hasn't really done much for my social anxiety, but i feel that is much more of a psycological issue rather than a biochemical one, so i am currently in therapy for that

 Experiences on Testosterone